GeovaniRG/Generative-Models/README.md

 * Train the Model: Train both the generator and discriminator models together by using adversarial loss and updating the weights of both models based on the results of each iteration.
 * Generate Text Samples: After the model is trained, you can use the generator to generate new text samples.
 * Evaluate the generated samples: Evaluate the generated text samples to ensure they are diverse and coherent in nature.

+# generative_models.py

+This code is a implementation of Generative Adversarial Networks (GANs) for generating text samples.
+The code defines 3 models, the generator, the discriminator, and the GAN.

+The generator model takes a noise vector of shape (batch_size, input_dim) as input and outputs text sequences of shape (batch_size, seq_length, hidden_dim).
+It uses a dense layer, batch normalization and LSTM layer to generate the text sequences.

+The discriminator model takes in text sequences of shape (batch_size, seq_length, input_dim) and outputs a binary classification with shape (batch_size, seq_length, 1) indicating whether the input text sequence is real or fake.
+It uses LSTM, batch normalization and dense layers to perform the classification.

+The GAN model combines the generator and discriminator models.
+It takes in noise vectors and outputs the generated text sequence along with the binary classification result.
+The model is then compiled using binary cross entropy as the loss function and Adam optimizer.

+The code trains the GAN model for a specified number of epochs and batches.
+In each iteration, a batch of real text data is obtained and used to train the discriminator.
+The generator is then used to generate fake text data and this is also used to train the discriminator.
+The loss from both real and fake text data training is used to update the weights of the discriminator.
+The loss from the discriminator is then backpropagated to the generator to update its weights.